 So why not spend the afternoon walking: First walk East towards the river Isar.
 Once you reach the shore, turn left and walk the trail next to the Steinsdorfstraße up North.
 At Prinzregentenstraße – there is also a bridge, so you actually cannot miss it – turn left and you’ll get to the Englischer Garten, Munich’s central park and strongest suit when it comes to leisure.
 It is one of the world’s largest city parks and there is an incredible variety of activities: Besides the classics like hiking and cycling, people do actually surf on some of the creeks.

 There are creeks and lakes where all sorts of wildlife are frolicking while humans are frolicking at one of the beer gardens – the nicest one right next to the iconic Chinese Tower, built in the late 18th century after the Great Pagoda in Kew Gardens.

-Oh, by the way, here is why it’s called Englischer Garten, English Garden: Many of the landscape architects designing this greenery were actually English.
+Oh, by the way, here is why it’s called Englischer Garten, English Garden.
+And, as a matter of fact, many of the landscape architects designing this greenery were actually English.
 So yes, I’m sure on a warm day, the Englischer Garten will keep you quite busy for a while.

 Now it’s a bit difficult to guide you back to the hotel since I don’t know where you’ll end up at the park.

 If you are at the beer garden at the Chinese Tower, walk to the tram stop Tivolistraße and take #36 towards Isartor and get off there.